Shashi-Bhushan/algorithms-partone/Notes/Week01/UnionFind/README.md

 ### Modeling the connections

+We assume that the connection between two components _p_ and _q_ is and equivalence relation.
+It means
 * Reflexive: _p_ is connected to _p_
 * Symmetric: if _p_ is connected to _q_, then _q_ is connected to _p_
 * Transitive: if _p_ is connected to _q_ and _q_ is connected to _r_, then _p_ is connected to _r_